openshift/training/beta-3-setup.md

     osc create -f frontend-config.json

+As soon as you create this, all of the resources will be created *and* a build will be started for you.
+Let's go ahead and wait until this build completes before continuing.

 ### Webhooks
 Webhooks are a way to integrate external systems into your OpenShift environment.
 They can be used to fire off builds.
 Generally speaking, one would